-In developing fair values for our reporting units, we may employ a market multiple or a discounted cash flow methodology.
+In developing fair values for our reporting units, we may employ a market multiple or a discounted cash flow methodology, or a combination thereof.
 The market multiple methodology compares us to similar companies on the basis of risk characteristics to determine its risk profile relative to the comparable companies as a group.
-This analysis generally focuses on quantitative considerations, which include financial performance and other quantifiable data, and qualitative considerations, which include financial performance.
+This analysis generally focuses on quantitative considerations, which include financial performance and other quantifiable data, and qualitative considerations, which include any factors which are expected to impact future financial performance.
 The most significant assumptions affecting the market multiple methodology are the market multiples and control premium.
 A control premium represents the value an investor would pay above noncontrolling interest transaction prices in order to obtain a controlling interest in the respective company.

 The discounted cash flow methodology establishes fair value by estimating the present value of the projected future cash flows to be generated from the reporting unit.
 The discount rate applied to the projected future cash flows to arrive at the present value is intended to reflect all risks of ownership and the associated risks of realizing the stream of projected future cash flows.
 The discounted cash flow methodology uses our projections of financial performance.
-The most significant assumptions used in the discounted cash flow methodology are the discount rate, the terminal value or attrition rate and expected future revenue and operating margins, which vary among reporting units.
+The most significant assumptions used in the discounted cash flow methodology are the discount rate, the attrition rate and expected future revenue and operating margins, which vary among reporting units.